Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Generalization to Multi-Hop IRS-Assisted MIMO System

-\paragraph*{Error analysis} Before presenting the error analysis, we first ensure that the measurements satisfy the RIP condition.
-By following a similar derivation as provided in {Appendix} \ref{Proof of ToT RIP}, the RIP condition for $\calX(\calB_D)$ can be directly obtained. \begin{theorem} Suppose each element of the pilot signal matrix $\mX$ is a complex-valued subgaussian random variable.
-Let $\delta_{UM}\in(0,1)$ be a positive constant.
-Then, for any channel tensor $\calB^D\in\setB_{N,\{\calS_i\}}^D$, when the number of time slots satisfies
+Before presenting the error analysis, we first ensure that the measurements satisfy the RIP condition.
+By following a similar derivation as provided in {Appendix}~\ref{Proof of ToT RIP}, the RIP condition for $\calX(\calB_D)$ can be directly obtained. \begin{theorem} A linear operator $\calX: \C^{LP\times K\times UM} \rightarrow \C^{LP\times K\times T}$ is said to satisfy the $UM$-RIP with a constant $\delta_{UM}$ if

+holds for any channel tensor $\calB_D\in\setB_{N,\{\calS_i\}}^D$.
+We now consider two cases: \begin{itemize} \item Suppose each element of the pilot signal matrix $\mX$ is an i.i.d. complex-valued subgaussian random variable.
+For a positive constant $\delta_{UM}\in(0,1)$, when the number of time slots satisfies